Price: $1,799 (256GB), $1,899 (512GB)

 The Galaxy Z Fold 3 comes in three main colors: Phantom Black, Phantom Green and Phantom Silver.
 I’m a fan of the silver because it pops most.

-Samsung Galaxy Z Fold 3 displays and audio
+Samsung Galaxy Z Fold 3 review: Displays and audio

 The Galaxy Z Fold 3 once again features two displays: a 6.2-inch OLED cover display and a 7.6-inch main screen that’s revealed once you unfold the device.